Research Laboratory of Ruben Cloete

 Collaborating Parties:

-Prof Soraya Bardien – Stellenbosch University
+Prof Soraya Bardien – University of Stellenbosch

 Nature and purpose:

-To identify novel genes associated with Parkinson’s disease development using Whole Exome sequencing and using structural computational methods to understand the impact of mutations on protein structure and function.
+Exome sequencing and using structural computational methods to understand the impact of

 Output in the last 12 months: